-Critically Reading a Published Family History
+Example of Critically Reading a Published Family History

-Let me show you what I mean with two pages from the Matthew and Reinhold Marvin books.
+Let me show you what I mean with two pages from the Matthew and Reinhold Marvin book.
 (Descendants of Reinold and Matthew Marvin of Hartford, Ct., 1638 and 1635: Sons of Edward Marvin, of Great Bentley, England, by George Franklin Marvin William Theophilus Rogers Marvin, 1901.)

 In examining this sample, here are a few things that I would like clarified quickly.

 - How old were Edward and Margaret Marvin when Reinold was born?

 - What is the limit and geography like?